Action at Sihayo's kraal: Aftermath

 The engagement was reported in the Natal Times of 16 January as a victory over a Zulu attack.
 The newspaper mistakenly reported that one NNC officer was killed and two Natal Mounted Police members killed or wounded.
 It noted "the prediction of those best acquainted with the Zulus, that they would never stand the fire of regular forces, has been abundantly verified".

 Sihayo and his senior son, Mehlokazulu, missed the action, having left the day before with the bulk of his fighting men to answer Cetshwayo's call to arms at Ulundi.
-He had left just 200-300 men to defend his kraal.
-News of the attack reached the Zulu king whilst he was considering which of the three British columns to engage with his main force.
-The action seems to have convinced him to attack the Centre Column.
+He had left just 200 to 300 men to defend his kraal.
+News of the attack reached the Zulu king while he was considering which of the three British columns to engage with his main force.
+The action seems to have convinced him to order an attack on the Centre Column.
 Cetshwayo may have been persuaded that the Centre Column was the most important of the British forces by the presence of Chelmsford directing the attack.
 Cetshwayo sent the bulk of his army against it and part of Chelmsford's force was subsequently annihilated at the Battle of Isandlwana on 22 January.
 The prisoners released by Chelmsford on 13 January may have helped the inhabitants of Sotondose's Drift attack British survivors of the battle.
-The survivors of Sihayo's Kraal were certainly present, harassing the fleeing men and killing stragglers.
+The survivors of Sihayo's kraal were certainly present, harassing the fleeing men and killing stragglers.
 The dead included Lieutenants Teignmouth Melvill and Nevill Coghill who were killed while trying to save the Queen's colour of the 1/24th and the drift afterwards became known as Fugitive's Drift.